sebastian-vivas/fullStackNotesApp/README.md

 * [Express](https://expressjs.com/) - Node.js Web Application Framework
 * [MongoDB](https://www.mongodb.com/) - Non-relational Database

 ## Why are unit tests important?
-What is Test driven development?
+What is test driven development?

 Unit testing is vital for software development because it reduces the chances of human error from occuring and makes sure that software is functioning as expected.
 This saves developers a lot of time and heacache.
 Unit tests sprouted a technique for software development called test driven development which guides development through writing tests.
 Traditionally TDD is done in these three steps: